halftermeyer/conway-game-of-life-graphql/README.md

-# Conway’s Game of Life with GraphQL for Neo4j AuraDB Beta
+# Conway’s Game of Life with GraphQL for Neo4j AuraDB Beta test

 This repository contains an implementation of Conway’s Game of Life using GraphQL and Neo4j AuraDB Beta, with a browser-based UI.
 It supports finite, toroidal, and infinite grids, as well as custom rules.